lab grown diamonds how are they made

 Consumer preference for lab-grown diamond types can vary based on factors such as budget, style, and personal preference.
 However, certain characteristics have contributed to the popularity of specific types.

 Colorless Lab-Grown Diamonds: These have traditionally been the most sought-after, mirroring the preference for colorless natural diamonds.
-Their classic appeal and versatility make them a popular choice for engagement rings, earrings, and other fine jewelry.
+Their classic appeal and versatility make them a popular choice for engagement rings, earrings, and other fine jewelry and learn how lab-grown diamonds are made and find the perfect lab-grown diamond pendant.

 Larger Carat Weight Diamonds: Lab-grown diamonds often offer larger carat weights at more affordable price points compared to natural diamonds.
 This has driven popularity for larger lab-grown stones, especially in statement pieces and halo-style rings.